gardener/machine-spec/README.md

 # Machine-spec
-This project CMI Specification and protobuf files.
+This project contains CMI Specification and protobuf files.